purescript-hyper/hyper/docs-src/src/faq.rst

 Why PureScript, and not Haskell?
 --------------------------------

-This project started out as a curiosity around expression statically typed middleware using `extensible records
+This project started out as a curiosity around expressing statically typed middleware using `extensible records
 <https://www.microsoft.com/en-us/research/publication/extensible-records-with-scoped-labels/>`__.
 While Haskell has a record construct, extensible records is not a built-in